-Quebec's face-covering law Bill 62 'not repressive,' Vallée says
+Quebec's face-covering law Bill 62 'not repressive,' Justice Minister says

 The legislation has been widely derided, with critics saying it targets Muslim women.

-Vallee reiterated Bill 62 will apply everywhere in the province.
+Vallée reiterated Bill 62 will apply everywhere in the province.
 Some municipal politicians, including Montreal Mayor Denis Coderre, are staunchly opposed to the law.

 The premiers of Alberta and Ontario have denounced the bill and Prime Minister Justin Trudeau has said governments shouldn't be telling women what they can and can't wear.

-But Vallee again defended Bill 62, saying "the law is not repressive and there are no sanctions."
+But Vallée again defended Bill 62, saying "the law is not repressive and there are no sanctions."

-Vallee has said the legislation doesn't target any religious group and says most Quebeckers agree with the principle behind the bill.
+Vallée has said the legislation doesn't target any religious group and says most Quebeckers agree with the principle behind the bill.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.